Hackers steal Pfizer/BioNTech COVID-19 vaccine data in Europe, companies say | Health

 Hackers steal Pfizer/BioNTech COVID-19 vaccine data in Europe, companies say

 U.S. drugmaker Pfizer and its German partner BioNTech said on Wednesday that documents related to their development of a COVID-19 vaccine had been "unlawfully accessed" in a cyberattack on Europe's medicines regulator.
-The European Medicines Agency (EMA), responsible for assessing and approving medicines and vaccines for the European Union, said hours earlier it had been targeted in a cyberattack.
+The European Medicines Agency (EMA), which assesses medicines and vaccines for the European Union, said hours earlier it had been targeted in a cyberattack.
 It gave no further details.

 Pfizer and BioNTech said they did not believe any personal data of trial participants had been compromised and EMA "has assured us that the cyber attack will have no impact on the timeline for its review."
 It was not immediately clear when or how the attack took place, who was responsible or what other information may have been compromised.

-But the Pfizer-BioNTech vaccine is still being studied by the European Union.
+But the vaccine is still being studied by the European Union.
 The EMA has said it would complete its review by Dec.
-29, although it has said its schedule may be subject to change.
-The EMA gave few details about the attack in its earlier statement, saying only that it was investigating the incident with help from law enforcement.
+29, although it has said its schedule may change.
+The EMA statement gave few details about the attack, saying only it was investigating with help from law enforcement.

 "EMA cannot provide additional details whilst the investigation is ongoing.
 Further information will be made available in due course," it said in a statement.
-Hacking attempts against healthcare and medical organisations have intensified during the COVID-19 pandemic as attackers ranging from state-backed spies to cyber criminals scramble to obtain the latest information about the outbreak.
+Hacking attempts against healthcare and medical organisations have intensified during the COVID-19 pandemic as attackers ranging from state-backed spies to cyber criminals scramble to obtain information.

-Reuters has previously documented how hackers linked to North Korea, Iran, Vietnam, China and Russia have on separate occasions been accused of trying to steal information about the virus and its potential treatments.
-(Additional reporting by Reuters cybersecurity team; Editing by Angus MacSwan and David Gregorio)
+Reuters has previously reported on allegations that hackers linked to North Korea, South Korea, Iran, Vietnam, China and Russia have on separate occasions tried to steal information about the virus and potential treatments.
+Reuters has documented that espionage campaigns targeted a slew of pharmaceutical and vaccine development companies including Gilead, Johnson & Johnson, Novavax , and Moderna.
+Regulators and international organizations such as the World Health Organization have also come under repeated attack.

+Stealing information about how to manufacture an effective winning vaccine - or even just gleaning information about how it will be distributed - would be intelligence gold dust as the world battles one of the most damaging pandemics in living memory.
+The respiratory virus, which emerged in China in late 2019, has infected more than 68 million people worldwide, according to a Reuters tally.
+More than 1.5 million people have died.

 - READ MORE ON: